RawkodeAcademy/RawkodeAcademy/README.md

 ## CDRs

 Community Decision Records take huge inspiration from Architecture Decision Records [ADR](https://github.com/joelparkerhenderson/architecture-decision-record).
-They're proposals to help the Academy grow and become an inclusive place for all people interested in Kubernetes / Cloud Native and all sorts of technologies.
+They're proposals to help the Academy grow and become an inclusive place for all people interested in future-facing technologies.

-Have a look at the [cdr](cdr) folder for the records.
+Have a look at the [cdrs](cdrs) folder for the records.